Trex1332/RandomStuff-for-Learning/README.md

 # RandomStuff-for-Learning
 made a simple clock in python

+number guessing game

+simples quiz in pythong